A Lipschitz spaces view of infinitely wide shallow neural networks: Reproducing Kernel Banach Spaces meet Kantorovich-Rubinstein norms

 with parameters $W \in \R^{N\times d}$, $a \in \R^N$ and $b \in \R^N$, where we denote by $w_i$ the $i$-th row of $W$.
 A popular choice for the activation function $\sigma: \R \rightarrow \R$ is the so-called ReLU, defined as $\sigma(z) = \max\{z,0\}$.

 Shallow neural networks are parametrized nonlinearly.
-It has been noted (e.g., \cite{bach2017breaking}), however, that it is possible to overcome the obstacle of the nonlinearity by considering infinite width shallow neural networks which are parametrized linearly by Radon measures $\mu\in \mathcal{M}(\Theta)$ on the parameter space $\Theta = \{(w,b) \in \R^{d+1} \colon w \in \R^{d}, \, b \in \R\}$,
+It has been noted (e.g., \cite{bach2017breaking}), however, that it is possible to overcome the obstacle of the nonlinearity by considering infinite-width shallow neural networks which are parametrized linearly by Radon measures $\mu\in \mathcal{M}(\Theta)$ on the parameter space $\Theta = \{(w,b) \in \R^{d+1} \colon w \in \R^{d}, \, b \in \R\}$,

 By choosing the empirical measure $\mu = \frac{1}{N}\sum_{i=1}^N a_i \delta_{(w_i, b_i)}$ in \eqref{eq:meanfield}, one recovers a shallow neural network with $N$ neurons~\eqref{eq:finitenetwork}.
 Moreover, by identifying $x$ with $(x,1)$ one can consider $(w,b)$ as a single variable and write